simonpoole/beautified-JOSM-preset/README.md

 ## Icons

 The icons have been replaced with ones from http://www.sjjb.co.uk/mapicons/introduction , http://osm-icons.org, https://github.com/gmgeo/osmic and a handful of ones created by myself.
+The build process a JOSM compatible version of the preset file with references to the original SVG icons and one with the new icons.

 The links to original icons remain if they currently don't have a replacement, current count is roughly 90 icons that either have not been replaced or are missing.